NotAHamSandwich/PyHelper/README.rst

 **Instlation**
 ==============
+* first make a file named: pyhelper_file
+ **as it is writen exactly**
+* then if use nano or any texteditor if you are using zsh the command: sudo nano .zshrc if you are using bash use the command: sudo nano .bashrc
+* then in termnial type the command cd pyhelper_file
+* run the installer script
-*please use the installer script* to run the install script please cd in to your user dectory or where the script is download then use the command python3 get-pyassist.py
+  to run the install script please cd in to your user dectory or where the script is download then use the command python3 get-pyhelper.py

 **Usage/Commands**
 ==================